 These symptoms can occur with other conditions and are not usually a sign of high blood pressure, but if they do occur, it’s important to see your doctor to determine the underlying cause.

 One common symptom that occurs with high blood pressure is regularly having to get up at night to pass urine.
-Known as nocturia, this symptom can occur with hypertension if fluid retention is contributing to your high blood pressure.
+Known as nocturia, this symptom can occur if fluid retention is contributing to your high blood pressure.
 When you lie flat at night, any excess fluid in your body is redistributed and filtered out by your kidneys.